tayebd/user_mgmt/memory-bank/systemPatterns.md

 3. **Backend Controllers:**
    - The backend controllers handle the application logic and interact with the models and DAO to perform database operations.
-   - Controllers are organized into folders based on their functionality, such as `CompanyController` and `ProjectController`.
+   - Controllers are organized into folders based on their functionality, such as `OrganizationController` and `ProjectController`.

 4. **Database Models:**
    - The database models represent the data entities and their relationships.